 Auckland Departure Info

-Arrive at Nesuto Stadium Hotel, Auckland CBD at any time on DAY 1.
+Arrive at Oaks Auckland Hotel, Auckland CBD at any time on DAY 1.
 Check in at the hotel is from 3pm.
 The group dinner is at 6pm.

 Arrival Day Auckland